Youth Shapers: Localizing the SDGs

 LANGUAGE: The language of the exchange will be English

 1. Provide space for solutions-oriented dialogue on climate change and climate policy among European youth

 2. Equip youth with the tools to participate in the democratic decision making processes by enhancing skills such as advocacy, political literacy, dialogue and debate

 3. Facilitate youth in crafting climate policy suggestions or campaigns that can be used during the “national meetings” phase of the Youth Voices project

 Activities & Methods:

 At the Youth Exchange, all participants will be expected to be present at all activities.
-In addition, participants will be asked to help facilitating some activities during the exchange.
 It is important to remember that the idea of a youth exchange is that it should be by youth, for youth.
 Therefore, participants will be asked to give input on activities and help create an exchange that is fun and meaningful for all.
 Participants should expect to meet people of different backgrounds and should come with an open heart and mind.